 - Assess your posture for alignment issues

-- Use diagnostics and imaging to identify root and ancillary causes of your pain
+- Use to identify root and ancillary causes of your pain

 - Design a strength and stretch program and ensure you use proper form

 - Perform surgery only after all methods have not relieved the pain

 When your pain is affecting your mood or quality of life, it is time to .
 Our professionals at Orthopedic Specialists of SW Florida are at the forefront of orthopedic medicine and are valuable resources for patients.